eastmaels/steemblog.github.io/_posts/account/justyy/2019-02-14_happy-valentines-the-heart-in-magik-programming-q1upx6ds.md

 - - -

-This page is synchronized from the post: [Happy Valentines - the heart in Magik programming!](https://steemit.com/@justyy/happy-valentines-the-heart-in-magik-programming-q1upx6ds)
+This page is synchronized from the post: ['Happy Valentines - the heart in Magik programming!'](https://steemit.com/@justyy/happy-valentines-the-heart-in-magik-programming-q1upx6ds)